Risingson/eveeyedocs/docs/data/sector.md

 Colors sectors after npc-kills within that solarsystem/region.

 **Recent NPC kill Delta**<br>
 The NPC Delta sector color gets brighter at higher numbers of NPCs destroyed in that solarsystem.
+Not shown for high-sec systems.

 **Recent/24h jumps**<br>
 Colors sectors after jumps to that solarsystem/region.